bbt-vinz/vSlider/README.md

 <link rel="icon" type="image/x-icon" href="https://raw.github.com/bbt-vinz/vSlider/master/vslider-2.0.1.css" />
 ```

 Below is the basic HTML structures.
-User can rearrange order of the structurse in any way they want but only to make sure they stay inside the div.vslider.
+This code must be wrapped with with a unique id before making a call.
+User can rearrange order of the structurse in any way they want but only to make sure they stay inside the "vslider" class.
 You can put this anywhere inside the [body] tag:

 ```html
 <div class="vslider">